The Brain Deck Blog

 Rest is not the opposite of productivity — it is the foundation.
 Learn why strategic rest improves focus, creativity, and output, and how to rest without guilt.

-How to Do a Weekly Review: The Habit That Makes Everything Else Work
+How to Do a Weekly Review: 30-Min Protocol (2026)

 A weekly review is 30 minutes that gives you clarity, control, and direction for the entire week ahead.
 Learn the step-by-step process used by high performers to stay on track.